justnonamenoname/lt/readme.txt

 These are preliminary formulas, the exact formulas can only be determined by researching the qualia generator.
 Strength of qualia depends on energy.
-The temporal dynamics are set by the adjustment of the quantum state frames by the brain.
+The temporal dynamics are set by the brain’s adjustment of quantum state frames.

 ========================